Riverton Elementary first graders learn to love the weather with WAAY 31 - NewsBreak

 WAAY-TV

+While Monday will still be cold we are going to reach a touch warmer today with highs in the mid-50s.
+A strong breeze will continue, coming out of the south east.
+Monday brings partly cloudy afternoon skies with increasing cloud cover this evening ahead of a cold front.
+Another cold...

-Alabama's death row a lengthy process; what it could look like for Jimmy Spencer
+Alabama's death row is a lengthy process.
+Here's what it could look like for Jimmy Spencer

 Comments / 0